glennsantos/senior-developer-roadmap/README.md

   - with more soon to come.
 + The roadmap is very flexible, so feel free to do your own research on the topics you still need to learn.
 Pull requests for notes are welcome!
 + Ask us about our new mentorship programs.
 You can message me via my links below.
++ Once you've gone through this, move on to the [Tech Lead Roadmap](https://github.com/glennsantos/tech-lead-roadmap)!

 More about me:
 - [LinkedIn](https://www.linkedin.com/in/glennsantos/)